 On our way home, we made a pit stop at Fresas Mary, a privately owned house a bit out of town that takes strawberries as its predominant décor inspiration.
 Significant queues form outside this little boutique of people eager to appreciate these delicious Chiriqui fresas.
 This time around, I tried mine smothered in whipped cream and leche condensada.
 Mission accomplished.
 Do not come to Boquete without sampling the local strawberries.
 I repeat, do not come to Boquete without sampling the local strawberries.
 As we drove back to the bustling metropolis of Panama City, I started thinking fondly about the fresh air and breezy evenings we enjoyed.
 Boquete is exceptionally pedestrian-friendly with stunning landscapes and a charming quietness.
 I wouldn’t mind finding myself there again to relive that weekend all over.
 Volcan Barú, I will be back for you once more, but maybe next time I’ll leave the papaya at home.

 This article was written by Sandrine Champagne, a Belgian entrepreneur currently living in Panama City, Panama.
 Follow her adventures on the appropriately-named BeYoa (Be your own adventure) and on Instagram.
-Club Elsewhere publishes travel and lifestyle design guides.
+Club Elsewhere is a portal for adventures in life design.
 Work with us here.

 Sandrine Champagne is a Belgian entrepreneur living in Panama.
 She set up BeYOA (Be Your Own Adventure), an events and entertainment company in 2017.
 Follow her journey at www.beyoa.com.